 “Until you make the unconscious conscious, it will direct your life and you will call it fate.” ― Carl Jung

 “We seldom realize, for example, that our most private thoughts and emotions are not actually our own.
-For we think in terms of languages and images which we did not invent, but which were given to us by our society.” ― Alan W. Watts, The Book: On the Taboo Against Knowing Who You Are
+For we think in terms of languages and images which we did not invent, but which were given to us by our society.” ― Alan W. Watts

 Lesson 2: Know yourself

-To know your-self means to become aware of your current self; the persona or ego you have created so far; your story.
+To know your-self means to become aware of your current self; the persona or ego you have created so far in your life—your story.

 To know yourself is a never-ending process and there is always more to learn.
 But the more you know your-self, the more you can consciously choose the thoughts, words and actions of the person you want to be.

-The more you know yourself, the more you can re-create yourself at will.
+The more you know yourself, the more you can create and re-create yourself at will.